Michigan Residents Create Gridlock Around State Capital To Protest Gov. Gretchen Whitmer’s Stay-At-Home Order

 — Noah Fromson (@NoahFromson) April 15, 2020

-Other users shared photos and videos from the event at the capitol building itself, including some who had defied orders and gotten out of their vehicles to protest.
+Other users shared photos and videos from the event at the Capitol building itself, including some who had defied orders and gotten out of their vehicles to protest.

 Scenes from the #OperationGridlock protest happening outside the capitol building protesting @GovWhitmer's stay-at-home order. pic.twitter.com/62zHibW9kq